 Dear :

-I am writing to express Enron’s support for the nomination of Jim Doty as the Chairman of the Securities and Exchange Commission (SEC).
+I am writing to express Enron’s support for the nomination of Jim Doty as the Chairman of the Securities and Exchange Commission.
 By appointing Jim Doty, the President has the opportunity to move the SEC in a direction sought by the corporate and financial community and to do so with support from the agency itself, the corporate and securities bar, the accounting profession and other constituencies.

 Jim Doty has a thorough knowledge of the securities markets and practices through his work for securities firms, and is well aware of the issues of market structure that will face the new Chairman.
 He would continue to encourage competition and technological innovation in the markets, which is vitally important to the growth the economy.
 Jim Doty is committed to keeping our capital markets the best in the world.